Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ## Review: image trigger AR and SLAM AR

-**The AR-vos app *only* run on newer models,** as it requires Apple's ARKit and Google Android's ARCore technologies.
+**The AR-vos app *only* run on recent model smartphones,** as it requires Apple's ARKit and Google Android's ARCore technologies.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).